-Total assets as at 31 December 2015 stood at €777.54 million (2014: €691.53 million), while Equity Attributable to the Shareholders of the Bank increased by a further 8.0% to €89.40 million.
-Net Asset Value (NAV) per share stood at €2.03 (2014: €1.99).
-Group Earnings per Share (EPS) increased by 2.3 cent to 10.0 cent.
-Return on Assets (ROA) remained stable at 0.6% while post tax Return on Equity (ROE) was 5.1% (2014: 4.1%).
+Total assets as at FYE stood at €862.73 million (2015: €781.92 million), while Equity Attributable to the Shareholders of the Bank increased by a further 5.0% to €93.8 million.
+Net Asset

+Value (NAV) per share stood at €2.12 (2015: €2.03).
+Group Earnings per Share (EPS) increased to 10.7 cents.
+Return on Assets (ROA) remained stable at 0.6% while post tax Return on Equity (ROE) was 5.2% (2015: 5.1%).

-The Bank's prudent approach resulted in a Common Equity Tier 1 (CET1) Ratio of 16.4% on a CRD IV basis, more than 3.6 times the minimum requirement of 4.5%, while Total Capital Ratio stood at 17.4%, more than twice the minimum 8% requirement.
+The Bank's prudent approach resulted in a Common Equity Tier 1 (CET1) Ratio of 16.2% on a CRD IV basis, more than 3.6 times the minimum requirement of 4.5%, while Total Capital Ratio stood at 16.8%, over twice the minimum 8% requirement.

-Banking Rule BR/09 became effective on 31 December 2013.
-This Rule was intended to address the Country Specific Recommendations of the European Commission with regard to Malta, which called for increases in local banks' Coverage Ratios and provisioning.
+Banking Rule BR/09, which became effective on 31 December 2013 was revised in December 2016.
+This Rule was intended to address the Country Specific Recommendations of the European Commission with respect to Malta, which called for increases in local banks' Coverage Ratios and provisioning.
 BR/09 obliges the Bank to transfer part of its profits to a Reserve for General Banking Risks.
-This appropriation is calculated as a percentage of credit facilities termed 'Non-Performing Exposures'.
-Under the three-year transitory rules, the Bank set aside €1 million in 2013 and another €0.8 million in 2014.
-The third and final tranche amounting to €0.8 million was transferred to the Reserve in 2015.
-As a consequence, dividend distributions were adjusted accordingly.
+Up to last year the Bank had already established a Reserve under this Rule amounting to $\{0.262 \text{ million}\}$.
+In line with the revised requirements under the new Rule the Bank will be increasing this Reserve by an additional $\{0.28 \text{ million}\}$.
+Further provisions may arise in future years.

-Advances to Deposits Ratio stood at 47.0% reflecting the high level of liquidity of the Bank.
-Eligible Liquid Assets as defined by Banking Rule BR/05 stood at 76.3% of Short-Term Liabilities and thus well over the statutory minimum of 30%.
+An Advances to Deposits Ratio of 47.6% is the result of the high levels of liquidity in the money markets as well as the increased activity in transaction banking.
+Eligible Liquid Assets, as defined by Banking Rule BR/05, stood at 68.1% of Short-Term Liabilities and thus well over the statutory minimum of 30%.